Bankruptcy Alternatives in Woodstock

 Bankruptcy usually takes around 9 months to complete all the stages necessary.

-Such stages will include attending financial counselling sessions, making payments to your trustees, and liquidating any assets you have.
+Such stages will include attending financial counselling sessions, making payments to your trustees, and liquidating any assets you have that are not exempt.

 The nine-month time scale is if things all go smoothly as well.